BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 provides you with a powerful CSS framework to get started with: Bootstrap, which has been augmented with Font-Awesome to supply you with hundreds of font-based (vector) icons applicable with a simple CSS class.
 Durandal builds on top of this by providng you with a consistent API specifically designed for SPA development.
-The API consistently uses promises for all asynchronous code, highly favors modularization and composition, and gives you a simple convention for organizing and easily optimizing your project.
+The API uses promises for all asynchronous code, highly favors modularization and composition, and gives you a simple convention for organizing and easily optimizing your project.
 All of Durandal is provided as AMD modules, each of which has it's API documented on the project wiki.
 You can head over there for more in depth information.
 There are also other articles you may wish to read in order to learn how to create